Ginza25/3x3eyesMCD/docs/file_descriptions.md

 The game CD contains 310 EV files, which gives a hint regarding how large the game is, however for some reason several are duplicates and only 231 are unique.

+## Text data block

+The first two bytes in the text block (e.g. at 0x14800-14801 in the EV-file) is an offset to the start of the text string pointer table.
+Usually this is 0x0008, meaning the pointers start at e.g. 0x14808.
+These text strings are connected to game actors and events in the event data block.

+The next two bytes (e.g. 0x14802-14803) is an offset to the start of a pointer table, which again contains opcodes which point to shop text.

+The next two bytes (e.g. 0x14804-14805) is an offset to a block of numbers of unknown purpose.

+The final two bytes (e.g. 0x14806-14807) is an offset to a pointer table, which again contains opcodes which point to special message text, such as opening chests.

 ## Story order of EV files

 EV000A0.DAT Benares intro